jazozaya/great-gatsby/src/markdown/advanced/printSettingsOverview.md

 ## Dispense height

-Distance between the top of the nozzle and the substrate surface during printing.
+Distance between the tip of the nozzle and the substrate surface during printing.
 The V-One dynamically corrects the height to maintain this value as constant (+/- about 20um)

 ## Feedrate